equinor/flownet/docs/configuration_file.rst

 All parameters need an initial guess on what values they can take.
 This is referred to as the prior probability distribution.

-The following keys are available for defining the different prior distributions
+The following keys are available for defining the different prior distributions:

 distribution
   The type of probability distribution.